-CHE 210 GENERAL CHEMISTRY I
+CHE 210 GENERAL CHEMISTRY I 5 units

-Prerequisite: One year high school chemistry with grade of "C" or better or CHE 101 with grade of "C" or better AND two courses in high school algebra or MAT 086 or MAT 088 with grade of "C" or better.
+Prerequisite: One year high school chemistry with grade of "C" or better or CHE 101 with grade of "C" or better AND eligible for MAT 086/088 and eligible for ENG 099.

 This course constitutes the first half of a two semester sequence in general chemistry.
 Topics include a mathematical introduction (metric system, significant figures and scientific notation), discussion of atoms, molecules and ions, stoichiometry, electronic structure, periodic relationships, bonding, molecular geometries and properties of gases, liquids, solids and solutions.
 Appropriate lab experiments are included.